fish-hue/Get-Hash/README.md

 ## Features

-- Query DNS records (A, AAAA, MX, etc.) for a specified domain.
 - Look up file hashes (MD5, SHA1, SHA256) in DShield and Cymru databases.
 - Save gathered information to a timestamped output file.